Virginia school announces new safety protocols as students return to class nearly a month after a 6-year-old allegedly shot a teacher

-Richneck Elementary School has announced new safety protocols as students return to classes on Monday, nearly a month after a 6-year-old student allegedly shot his teacher inside a classroom.
+Students at Richneck Elementary School navigated new safety protocols as they returned to classes Monday for the first time since a 6-year-old student allegedly shot his teacher inside a classroom nearly a month ago.

-In an email to families, newly-appointed school administrator Karen Lynch said the school in Newport News, Virginia, will have police on campus to "assist with the transition."
+Police were on campus as anxious parents dropped their children off at the Newport News, Virginia, campus, CNN's Brian Todd reported.
+Newly-appointed school administrator Karen Lynch said in an email to families that the officers would be there to "assist with the transition."

-Children should arrive at school without a backpack because the school plans to provide them with clear ones on Monday, Lynch said.
+Children were told to arrive without a backpack because the school plans to provide them with clear ones on Monday, Lynch said.
 If students bring lunch items to school, they will be run through a metal detector and are subject to search, the email says.

 The school district told CNN it has installed two metal detectors on campus.